Home > Electrical > Basics > Basic Electrical > Drift Velocity: Definition, Formula, Derivation & Solved Examples

 Therefore,

-Putting the value of a from the equation 3, we get
+Putting the value of a from the equation 3, we get we get the final expression for drift velocity.

 drift-velocity-formula

-The time interval between two successive collisions of electrons in a conductor when an electric field is applied to it.
+The average time interval between two successive collisions of electrons in a conductor when an electric field is applied to it.
 It is denoted by τ(tau).

 We can express the average relaxation time by the following formula.

 The mobility of electrons depends on the applied electric field to a conductor.
 The mobility shows how quickly a charged particle can move through a conductor.
-The electron mobility is the ratio of the drift velocity of an electron to its applied electric field.

 Putting the value of Vd, we get;